 Sometimes you may want to prevent a particular user from opening the Command Prompt window (cmd.exe) for a number of valid reasons.
-This article explains how to prevent specific users from opening the Command Prompt or running Windows Batch files.
+This article explains how to prevent specific users from opening the Command Prompt or running Windows batch files.

-How to Block Command Prompt Access for Specific Users
+Prevent Command Prompt Access for Specific Users

 Locking down the Command Prompt can be done using NTFS Permissions, by adding a Deny Permission entry (to cmd.exe) for a specific user or group.
 This can be done using the built-in console tool

-ICacls.exe or the Advanced Security settings dialog.
+icacls.exe or the Advanced Security settings dialog.

 Method 1: Using ICacls.exe Command-line Utility